sriranjan-s/scm/municipal-services/im-services/README.md

 ### Swagger API Contract
-- Please refer to the [Swagger API contarct](https://raw.githubusercontent.com/egovernments/municipal-services/master/docs/im-services.yml) for im service to understand the structure of APIs and to have visualization of all internal APIs.
+- Please refer to the [Swagger API contarct](https://raw.githubusercontent.com/egovernments/municipal-services/master/docs/im-services.yml) for IM service to understand the structure of APIs and to have visualization of all internal APIs.

 ## Service Details